-- This report does not amend the timing or indicative size of Tender 1 in Q4 2022. - A tender will be held in Q2 2023 for an indicative amount of 380 MW of firming infrastructure located in the Sydney-Newcastle-Wollongong sub-region. - A new contingent tender for long-duration storage has been scheduled for Q2 2023 to coincide with the firming tender. - There are no other changes to the generation and long-duration storage elements of the Development Pathway and 10-Year Plan from the 2021 IIO Report. - At this stage, a draft 2023 IIO Report is expected to be published for consultation in Q1 2023.
+- This report does not amend the timing or indicative size of Tender 1 in Q4 2022. - A tender will be held in Q2 2023 for an indicative amount of 380 MW of firming infrastructure located in the Sydney-Newcastle-Wollongong sub-region. - A new tender for long-duration storage has been scheduled for Q2 2023 to coincide with the firming tender, with its indicative size contingent on the outcomes of Tender 1. - There are no other changes to the generation and long-duration storage elements of the Development Pathway and 10-Year Plan from the 2021 IIO Report. - At this stage, a draft 2023 IIO Report is expected to be published for consultation in Q1 2023.